Gionni2D/state-ex-machina/README.md

 ### Create the Model

+The model holds the representation of the state and updates it with the reducers, it's the layer responsible for most of the business logic.

 1. Create a model that implements the MVI `Model` and override the function `subscribeTo`, this is the scope where you can update the state and call coroutines
 2. Use `on` to react to user intents
 3. You can update the state with `updateState` or use `sideEffect` to elaborate data from a repository and more
-4. alternatively you can call `launchedEffect` to always execute code when the viewModel is created TODO(?)
+4. Alternatively you can call `launchedEffect` to always execute code when the model is created

 ```kotlin
 import com.gionni2d.mvi.foundation.Model